 If ever there was a downside to beautiful Orcas Island, it is the dearth of public saltwater beaches.
 For this reason alone, we generally prefer San Juan and Lopez over Orcas when we want quality beach time.

-However, this 80-acre waterfront parcel just past the town of Olga on Orcas Island changes things.
+But now, we know about Obstruction Pass State Park!
+This 80-acre waterfront parcel just past the town of Olga on Orcas Island changes things.
 See, it was a well-kept secret to us until recently.
-The park’s 150 yards of pebble beach delivers major solitude in part because you have to hike to reach it (though the hike is only and easy half a mile long).
+The park’s 150 yards of pebble beach delivers major solitude in part because you have to hike to reach it (though the hike is only an easy half a mile long).

 The parcel of land is owned by the Washington Department of Natural Resources and sits at the very tip 1-1/2 miles off the Olga to Doe Bay Road at the end of a gravel road.
 Washington State Discover Pass required.